-One of my favorite things to do this time of year is scouting out bargains at the garden centers and online.
-Often shrubs, trees, and sometimes perennials are marked down and can be purchased for a fraction of their spring prices.
+One of my favorite things to do this time of year is scouting out bargains at the garden centers and online nurseries.
+Often shrubs, trees, and perennials are marked down and can be purchased for a fraction of their spring prices.
 Anyone who knows me knows how much I love a bargain!

 Avoid the plants that are too potbound and seek out their healthier counterparts.
 I’m hoping to find a hydrangea for a partly shady corner of our garden.
-The dried flowers can be kept on the shrub for winter interest.
+I love the large colorful flowerheads and the dried flowers can be kept on the shrub for winter interest.

-1.)
-Pruning – By early September your garden can look a bit bedraggled.
-Containers can be overgrown and overflowing, shrubs may need a good haircut, certain perennials are lobbing over looking tired.
-Continue pinching and deadheading flowering plants.
-Keep the beds clean of debris and get a leg up on fall chores.
+By early September your garden can look a bit bedraggled.
+Containers can be overgrown and overflowing, shrubs may need a good haircut, certain perennials are lobbing over looking tired and well worn.
+Continue pinching and deadheading your flowering plants.
+Keep the beds clean of debris and get a leg up on those fall chores.

 One benefit of pruning is that it stimulates plant growth.
 Most of my annuals are still blooming strong and the perennials are getting ready for another burst.
 Shape up your shrubs to keep them in check and looking good.

-2.)
-Weeding – As it turns out, fall is a perfect time to get on top of pesky plants like weeds.
-While it’s not a very enjoyable chore, it does have a nice payoff: effort you make now gives your gardens a stronger start come spring.
+As it turns out, fall is a perfect time to get on top of pesky plants like weeds.
+While it’s not a very enjoyable chore, it does have a nice payoff: effort you make now gives your gardens a stronger start come next spring.
+Yay!

 Try and pull weeds before they set seed to prevent even more weeds next summer.
-Don’t throw weeds in your compost pile … toss them in the garbage so they aren’t re-introduced into your garden.
+Also, don’t throw weeds in your compost pile … toss them in the garbage so they aren’t re-introduced into your garden.

-3.)
-Watering – Continue watering your garden (if it doesn’t rain) to encourage roots to probe deep for nutrients and moisture.
+Continue watering your garden (if it doesn’t rain) to encourage roots to probe deep for nutrients and moisture.
 Water in the early morning, if possible.
-Evening sprinkling can cause fungal problems on plants.
+Evening sprinkling can cause fungal problems on plants and invite diseases.